The Best Midland Two Way Radios For Camping, Hiking, Boating, Fishing or Just Playing Fetch With Our Dog

 The radio is rugged and durable and was able to easily stand up to use from a couple of teenagers.
 It is easy to use, has a backlit display and works about as well as any radio I’ve ever tested.
 For the money, you get a ton of features and accessories, making the GXT1000 easily stand out over the other Midland radios I reviewed.

 Who Else Likes My #1 Pick

 Obviously, it would be nice if other people could confirm my opinion about the Midland GXT1000, right?
 Well, have no fear fellow reader, others like the radio just as much as I do.

-Check out “Top Ten Reviews” and you will see it gets a solid 9.58 on a scale of 10.
-In fact, it ranked third out of all the radios reviewed on that site and is four spots ahead of the next Midland radio on their list.
+In fact, it ranked third out of all the radios reviewed by us and is ahead of other radios that we reviewed.
 In other words, the GXT1000 is one of the best two-way radios on the market today, not just compared to other Midland radios, but compared to all other radios.

 Hopefully that gives you a good idea of how many people agree with me about the Midland GXT1000.
 It is definitely the king of the hill when compared to other Midland two-way radios, and is even ranked as one of the best overall two-way radios available today.

 If you want an alternative to the GXT1000, and don’t mind spending a little more money, you should definitely consider the Midland GXT1050.
 This radio is very similar to my #1 pick, but is geared more towards outdoor use like hunting, so it is a bit of overkill to get this radio if you plan to use it in everyday situations.

 One of the first differences you’ll notice right away is the GXT1050 has a mossy oak camouflage design.
 This will definitely appeal to all the hunters or sportsmen out there.